stormalf/ansible_modules_customs/README.md

 - msys2 installation
 - wsl on windows

 WSL is more a linux environment than a windows environment.
-But cygwin and msys2 is more integrated with Windows.
+But cygwin and msys2 are more integrated with Windows.
 And you can easily install them on Windows and use your Windows as an Ansible server (control node).

 Example in cygwin :